-Youth in CPPs are not placed back in the community.
-Instead, they are confined at one of nine participating JDCs rather than Bon Air Juvenile Correctional Center.
+Youth CPPs are not placed back in the community.
+Instead, youth are confined at one of nine participating juvenile detention centers rather than Bon Air Juvenile Correctional Center.

 DJJ closed six of its seven juvenile correctional centers between 2005 and 2017.
-Only one correctional center, Bon Air Juvenile Correctional Center, remains open. programs that are designed, staffed, and implemented well can reduce the likelihood that youth re-offend (sidebar).
+Only one correctional center, Bon Air Juvenile Correctional Center, remains open. that are designed, staffed, and implemented well can reduce the likelihood that youth re-offend (sidebar).